wix-incubator/erb/rpc/wix-json-rpc-client/README.md

 ### errors
+Errors that are being thrown (return via Promise.reject()) bu rpc client:
-Returns errors exported by RPC client `errors.RpcError` - thrown when RPC returns business exception, thrown by the server `errors.RpcClientError` - thrown when client could not handle response from server (ex: couldn't parse JSON returned from server)
+ - `RpcError` - thrown when RPC returns business exception, thrown by the server;
+ - `RpcClientError` - thrown when client could not handle response from server (ex: couldn't parse JSON returned from server);
-`errors.RpcRequestError` - thrown when RPC transport exception occurs
+ - `RpcRequestError` - thrown when RPC transport exception occurs.